Differences Between Bone Pain and Muscle Pain

 Omega-3 fatty acids are essential polyunsaturated fats that benefit our overall health.

-Consuming fats found in fish and flaxseed oils can have anti-inflammatory effects known to alleviate muscle soreness and stiffness.
-Taking supplements containing at least 500mg of EPA and DHA combined daily is recommended to experience the benefits.
+Consuming fats found in fish and flaxseed oils can have anti-inflammatory effects that alleviate muscle soreness and stiffness.
+To experience these benefits, it is recommended that you take supplements containing at least 500mg of EPA and DHA combined daily.

 Tart Cherry Concentrate